Your Guide to Pacemakers, Implantable Cardioverter Defibrillators (ICDs) & Bi-Ventricular Devices

 • Rarely, pneumothorax (collapsed lung) or device malfunction.

-Preparing for Pacemakers, Defibrillators & Bi-Ventricular Devices
+Preparing for Pacemakers, Implantable Cardioverter Defibrillators (ICDs) & Bi-Ventricular Devices

 Tip: Prepare for your procedure by visiting our patient instructions page.